oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Before the small messes add up, making any cleanup at all arduous.
     - Retain existing behaviour (as shown by the test) while improving design.
     - Some examples: eliminate hardcoding and code duplication; enhance test abstraction and expressiveness
+- Tests are independent.
+    - Each test has its own separate context e.g. instance of object-under-test.
+    - Each test deals with one precise behaviour. *Even if* two tests end up doing the same steps!